 Many years ago, Sydney's Chinese centre was located in Darling Harbour and prior to that, the The Rocks.
 Around 1920 it began to establish itself in its current location of Haymarket at the southern end of the Central Business District.
 You will enjoy strolling down the pedestrian only Dixon Street, which forms the heart of Chinatown.
 Each end of the street welcomes you with an ornate Chinese gateway called a Paifang.
 You will find a variety of authentic Chinese restaurants along with numerous shops selling everything from produce to Chinese herbal remedies, housewares, clothing and more.

 Be sure to see the Golden Water Mouth, a sculpture made from a dead tree trunk located at the corner of George and Hay Street.
 Chinese tradition believes it brings good fortune to the community.
-Also worth a visit is the Chinese Friendship Gardens, located just a north of the Sydney Entertainment Centre on Harbour Street.
+Also worth a visit is the Chinese Friendship Gardens on Harbour Street.

 An extra special time for visiting Chinatown is during the three week Chinese New Year in January and/or February when you will see all kinds of celebrations and parades; in fact Sydney has some of the best Chinese New Year festivities outside of Asia.